How to Harmonize FASTER

 A QUESTION FROM OUR FREE FACEBOOK GROUP

-It’s no longer a simple process to pick out another part in a song.
-Instead of hearing a goup of people singing a few different parts, as we have for the bulk of history, our brains are now trying to pick out those notes in the swamp of 20 tracks of instruments and 50 effects and filters.
+Instead of hearing a group of people singing a few different parts, as we have for the bulk of history, our brains are now trying to pick out those notes in the swamp of 20 tracks of instruments and 50 effects and filters.

 HOW MOST PEOPLE LEARN TO HARMONIZE